 - Add a cover picture.

-6.Under the SHORT STORY tab you will find a list of your short stories.
-This is where you EDIT your story.
+6.Under the SHORT STORY(or your challenge) tab you will find a list of your submissions.
+This is where you EDIT your work.

 - The search bar is at the top of the page.